jschra/grater_expectations/README.md

 ## Setting up your system
 To run all components of this repository, you will need the following:

--  **AWS account**: to deploy services through using [programmatic access keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)
+-  **AWS account**: to deploy services through using [programmatic access keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
+You can generate access keys by logging into the console, browsing to *Security Credentials* under your account (upper right corner in console) and then creating new access keys under the *Access keys section*
 - [**Docker Engine**](https://docs.docker.com/engine/): to create new images to run on AWS Lambda and push them to ECR
-- [**AWS CLI**](https://aws.amazon.com/cli/): to login to AWS, create an ECR repository and push docker images to ECR
+- [**AWS CLI**](https://aws.amazon.com/cli/): to login to AWS, create an ECR repository and push docker images to ECR.
+You can also install the AWS CLI easily using a package manager such as [brew](https://formulae.brew.sh/formula/awscli) or [chocolatey](https://community.chocolatey.org/packages/awscli)
 - **Python 3.8**: It is recommended to use conda ([Miniconda](https://docs.conda.io/en/latest/miniconda.html)) for easy environment creation and management
 - **IDE** (e.g. VS Code, optional): for easier development (not necessarily for notebooks, but definitely for Python files)
 - [**Terraform**](https://www.terraform.io/) (optional): to spin up S3 buckets for GE artifacts and the Data Docs website and a Lambda function for testing